KQM-git/TCL/characters/unreleased/rosaria.md

 {% tabs %}
 {% tab title="Passive" %}
+### **Night Walk**

+At night \(18:00-6:00\), increases the Movement Speed of your own party members by 10%.
+Does not take effect in Domains, Trounce Domains, or Spiral Abyss.
+Not stackable with Passive Talents that provide the exact same effect.
 {% endtab %}

 {% tab title="Ascension 1" %}
+### **Regina Probationum**

+When Rosaria strikes an opponent from behind using Ravaging Confession, Rosaria's CRIT RATE increases by 12% for 5s.
 {% endtab %}

 {% tab title="Ascension 4" %}
+### **Shadow Samaritan**

+Casting Rites of Termination increases CRIT RATE of all nearby party members, excluding Rosaria herself, by 15% of Rosaria's CRIT RATE for 10s.
+CRIT RATE bonus gained this way cannot exceed 15%
 {% endtab %}
 {% endtabs %}